 - Must be a permanent resident of the United States for at least 2 years.

-- Have acceptable credit (No unpaid collections, liens or judgments)
+- Have acceptable credit (No unpaid collections, liens , judgments or charge offs)

 - Bankruptcy must be discharged for 2 years.